justnelling/Wayfinder/troubleshoot.md

+# Try Instructor library next instead

+so pydanticAI has some intuitive haptics, but is buggy when running anthropic / openrouter + deepseek.

+dave ebbelar mentioned using `Instructor` library instead. try that next

+# PydanticAI

-# Using openrouter + deepseek in the pydanticAI calls
+## Using openrouter + deepseek in the pydanticAI calls

 super slow

-# Using anthropic API directly in pydanticAI calls
+## Using anthropic API directly in pydanticAI calls

 much faster, but there's some issue with tool use input format being incorrect

-# Prompter.py test run
+## Prompter.py test run

 even with the steady state of injected prompts now, i'm still finding that the LLM hallucinates a lot of information in the required fields.